Read summarized version with

 Practical Strategies for Implementation

-Refactor iteratively: generate broadly, then optimize with AI prompts for DRY code and reusable components.
+The key to success lies in iteratively refactoring: generate broadly, then optimize with AI prompts for DRY code and reusable components.
 Integrate across SDLC phases for persistent context, ensuring human oversight on decisions requiring business knowledge.
-Success stories show teams shipping faster with fewer errors, as AI handles complexity while humans focus on innovation.

 Challenges and Best Practices